weswigham/not.js/README.md

 };
 ```

-_The result object is built synchronously.
-Do.
+The result object is built as tags appear. _Do.
 Not.
 Mix.
-In.
 Async.
-Calls._ You will likely have experience unexpected results.
+Calls.
+With.
+Sync.
+Calls._ You will likely have experience
-Use promises or the like to execute somewhat synchronously and predictably.
+unexpected results, as the templates build apparently random orders.
+Use promise chaining or the like to execute
+chunks of async template somewhat predictably.

 Doing the same thing with a lot of things in the scope object but still within an implied context:
 Scope object passed in the options object: